sybila/BCSParser/README.md

-Parser for Biochemical Space language expressions and definhition files
+Parser for Biochemical Space language expressions and definition files
 =======================================================================

-This project contains two main parts that combined together are capable of loading bcs format files.
-As en output iy produces semantic model of the file along with syntaktic trees for expressions defined in the file.
+This project contains two main parts.
+Combined together, they are capable of loading BCS files.
+As an output it produces semantic model of the file along with syntactic trees for expressions defined in the file.

-**BCS expresion parser and tokenizer** - Tokenizer creates tokens from bcs an expresions, parser then processes these tokens and builds syntax tree for the expression.
+**BCS expression parser and tokenizer** - Tokenizer creates tokens from BCS expresion, parser then proceeds to read these tokens and builds syntax tree for the expression.

-**BCS file reader** - Loads rulse and entities from BCS format files
+**BCS file reader** - Loads rules and entities from BCS files

-**BCS file handler** - Used BCS reader to read a bcs file, then creates used states, agents, somplexes and locations from entities.
-Then using BCS Pareser builds syntax trees for equations and modifiers in rules.
-Lastly it checks semantic corectnes of rules against entity definitions and fills semantic data from entities into the syntax tree.
+**BCS file handler** - Uses BCS reader to read a BCS file, then creates lists of states, agents, complexes and locations used in the file.
+Then, using BCS Parser, it builds syntax trees for equations and modifiers contained in rules.
+Finally, it checks semantic correctnes of rules against entity definitions and fills semantic data from entities into the syntax tree.

-Repository also contains sample console application and Sample WFP aplication.
+Repository also contains sample console application and sample WPF application.
-Console aplication is inteneded for usage reference.
+Console application is inteneded solely for usage reference.
-WPF aplication loads .bcs file and draws equations from rules in the file.
+WPF aplication loads BCS file and draws equations from rules in the file.

 Usage
 -----